kartik-v/yii2-widgets/README.md

 yii2-widgets
 ============

-Collection of widgets for Yii2 framework
+Collection of widgets for Yii Framework 2